ascott1/ethical-web-dev/web-apps-privacy-security/02-privacy.md

 While there is value in informing users, I believe that the best way to provide privacy controls to users is by respecting the "Do Not Track" browser setting.
 This allows users to set a privacy preference once and forget it, rather than maintaining individual settings across the web.
 Since there is no absolute definition of what Do Not Track encompasses, to effectively implement it you will likely need to develop a DNT policy for your site or application.

 The Electronic Frontier Foundation(EFF) provides a [sample Do Not Track policy](https://www.eff.org/dnt-policy).
-This policy serves as a solid foundation for any site's Do Not Track policy and can be used verbatim or adapted for an organization's needs.
+This document serves as a solid foundation for any site's Do Not Track policy and can be used verbatim or adapted for an organization's needs.
 EFF also provides a set of [frequently asked questions](https://www.eff.org/dnt-policy#faq) and a [human readable summary](https://www.eff.org/pages/understanding-effs-do-not-track-policy-universal-opt-out-tracking) of the policy.

 By committing to a Do Not Track policy we are able to ensure that we comply with the tracking preferences of our users.

 ## Further Reading